praydog/uevr-docs/src/README.md

 ## Getting Started

+Before launching, ensure you have installed .NET 6.0.
+It should tell you where to install it upon first open, but if not, you can [download it from here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 1. Launch the frontend GUI (UEVRInjector.exe)
 2. Launch the target game
 3. Locate the game in the process dropdown list